Common Questions

 The CPT is a rugged stand-alone autopilot that keeps a vessel on a magnetic compass course.
 With your boat on course, set the CPT and it will steer and keep your boat on that course, rain or shine.
 It is a course-keeping autopilot.
 For simplicity and reliability it does not have connections to rudder transducers, GPS, or other electronics.
 The CPT is designed for immersion and cockpit mounting, and is powerful enough to steer heavy displacement boats.

-The teeth on the belt, wheel, and clutch interlock and eliminate slipping.
-The simple to use clutch engages the drive, and also provides emergency overload protection.
+The teeth on the belt, wheel, and clutch eliminate slipping.
+The simple to use manual clutch engages the drive, and also provides emergency overload protection.

 Please be aware that a magnetic compass course is not the same as a GPS course.
 In keeping to a good average compass course, your vessel will still be subject to drift from wind and currents.
 This is apparent when observing your GPS over time, and on a passage you will still need to navigate and make periodic adjustments.